CaioDev1/kubernetes-project/README.md

 >    ```

 > 🗣️ Tip
-> In case you want to develop the main NodeJS application with Prisma and need to apply the Types for its respective entities use: <br>
+> In case of Prisma binaries not implemented yet, run: <br>
 > ```bash
 >    npx prisma generate
 > ```